sarvesh-tiwari/kubelogin/README.md

 # kubelogin
-- To login on to remote kubernetese cluster from local development machine.
+- To login on to remote kubernetes cluster from local development machine.
 Create client certificate for new user called "dev"

 login as root on kubernetes api server
 ```